Coding tree unit: Coding efficiency

 The design of most video coding standards is primarily aimed at having the highest coding efficiency.
 Coding efficiency is the ability to encode video at the lowest possible bit rate while maintaining a certain level of video quality.
 HEVC benefits from the use of larger CTB sizes.

-This has been shown in PSNR tests with a HM-8.0 HEVC encoder where it was forced to use progressively smaller CTU sizes.
+This has been shown in peak signal-to-noise ratio (PSNR) tests with a HM-8.0 HEVC encoder where it was forced to use progressively smaller CTU sizes.
 For all test sequences when compared to a 64×64 CTU size it was shown that the HEVC bit rate increased by 2.2% when forced to use a 32×32 CTU size and increased by 11.0% when forced to use a 16×16 CTU size.

 In the Class A test sequences, where the resolution of the video was 2560×1600, when compared to a 64×64 CTU size it was shown that the HEVC bit rate increased by 5.7% when forced to use a 32×32 CTU size and increased by 28.2% when forced to use a 16×16 CTU size.

 The tests showed that large CTU sizes become even more important for coding efficiency with higher resolution video.
 The tests also showed that it took 60% longer to decode HEVC video encoded at 16×16 CTU size than at 64×64 CTU size.
 The tests showed that large CTU sizes increase coding efficiency while also reducing decoding time.
-The tests were conducted with the Main profile of HEVC based on equal peak signal-to-noise ratio (PSNR).
+The tests were conducted with the Main profile of HEVC based on equal PSNR.